canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q3/QuestionText.md

     - It should be accessible from other classes.

 - Methods:
-    - A `makeCopy` method that take another **Newspaper** object and change the attribute of the class to the attributes of the input parameter **Newspaper** object.
+    - A `makeCopy` method that take another **Newspaper** object and change the attribute of the object to the attributes of the input parameter **Newspaper** object.
     - A `toString` method which returns the information about the class in the following `String` structure: if the **myYear**, **myMonth**, **myDay**, and **myStory** attributes are in order 2023, 6,